cityofaustin/atd-data-lake/docs/tech_architecture.md

 A change that is planned to happen for the Data Lake Catalog is for the identifier to be split into two parts-- a "base" and "ext" entry.
 This can assist with searches that are specific to data types.
 For example, for GRIDSMART records that correspond with a specific intersection, the "rawjson" layer may have one file per detector and there may be eight or sixteen of them.
 In this case, the "base" portion can have the intersection name, and the "ext" portion can have the detector identifier (e.g., its GUID).
 This "base/ext" scheme is intended to circumvent unsightly string processing and query hacks were necessary in the current code rendition.

+For further technical details on the Data Lake Catalog, see the [Technical Appendix](appendix_catalog.md).

 ## Other Coding Challenges

 ### System Time